Search

 N/A 2 - 3"8 - 12" 24 to 36"60 - 90 days

-Sweet Pea Seed Planting Information:
+Sweet Peas Planting Information:

 Soil Requirements:

-Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch and grass clippings or straw around the base of the plant.

 Water Requirements: